usmaanalii/frontend-boilerplate/README.md

 For the images, I have provided two options.

-Firstly, you can simply use the images, which will be optimised via minification (the original images will be located in the src directory, and the optimised versions found in the dist directory).
+Firstly, you can simply use the images, which will be optimised via minification (the original images will be located in the `src` directory, and the optimised versions found in the `dist` directory).
 This will reduce the size of your images without affecting their quality.
 Saving on valuable memory.

 The second option, is to use **sprites**.
-These will essentially combine all of the images in the src/img directory into a single image file, sort of like a mosaic.
+These will combine all of the images in the src/img directory into a single image file, sort of like a mosaic.

 With this large sprite file, an associated CSS/SASS file will be generated.